mahriman/dirnews/README.md

   -all: Read all news even if already read

-  -clean: Remove (all) files in /home/dir-admins/mahriman/.dirnews/ that mark news as read
+  -clean: Remove (all) files in $DIRNEWSHOMEDIR that mark news as read

-  -user <username>: Read all news written by <username>
+  -user <username>: Read all news written by &lt;username&gt;

   -help: This help